ct-clmsn/CHIUW2016/README.md

 Note:

+Apologies in advance if the code in this repository is a complete mess.

 The code in this repository has been cleaned up to remove as much pre-processing of data files as possible.